200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BlackGate.md

 ---
 ```
 Two players, 1d6 for each.
 The vertical board of areas from +3 to -3.
 At 0 Black Gate.
 Your pawn at +3, mine at -3.Mission track: 7 challenges with levels (CL) 1 to 7.
 We are lovers, family, friends or rivals.
-Let’s sketch background.
+Letâ€™s sketch background.

 You're alive.
 I tell you what mission you have to accomplish.
 I describe the challenge.
 Tell me how you're beating it, but if you roll less than CL, it costs you: fall one area, I describe what happened.